Sorry, you need to enable JavaScript to visit this website.

 • Colonna Jean-François

 , 2014.
-Tridimensional eroded medium (Milieu tridimensionnel érodé)
+Cross-sections inside an eroded tridimensional medium (Coupes dans un milieu tridimensionnel érodé)

 • A semi-discrete scheme for the stochastic Landau-Lifshitz equation